Errorname/prisma-multi-tenant/docs/Complete_Documentation.md

 Returns the Photon of your tenant.
 Any options passed as second argument will be given to the Photon constructor.

-This method connects to management, and will throw an error if the tenant is not in the local cache and the useManagement constructor's option is set two false.
+This method connects to management, and will throw an error if the tenant is not in the local cache and the useManagement constructor's option is set to false.

 **Usage**